Tyrn/wei/the-insider-en.typ

 rebellions  or barbarian invasions happened in the Empire,  the rebels  were thought to be the iron men.
 However,  once the rebels  took power, everybody would  immediately realize  that they  were  not the iron  men.
-As  for the Earthmen -  you don't grab  the power and don't hang your enemies.
+As  for the Earthmen---you don't grab  the power and don't hang your enemies.
 Can't you be anybody else but the iron men?"

      "The ones that crawl out from underground?"